thegatesdev/maple/README.md

 ### The 'read' package

-The classes in the 'read' package are merged to maple from readables.
+The classes in the 'read' package are merged to Maple from MapleTree.
 The most important ones are DataType, Readable and ReadableOptions.

 - A DataType defines a way to 'read' an element to another.